 The process was beautiful as I came to learn what was important to each individual, whether it be wild flowers in a garden or the contents of their purse.
 I started the activity by saying you can take a picture of anything you want, and then I handed them a camera.
 Some residents chose their subject matter rather quickly, making comments like “I only take pictures of people.”
 Others took their time, holding up a matte frame to help them visualize a pretty picture.
 Using the camera was fun for some and challenging for others whose dementia was more advanced.
 However, the most important aspect of any activity done by seniors is the experience, not the result.

 Immediately after the picture was taken I would ask “why did you take that picture?”
 Responses ranged from thoughtful and poetic to more in the moment responses, like “because you told me to take a picture!”
 But whatever the reason, the end result was amazing.
 The photos were framed and displayed along with their quotes at Neville Place’s annual Art Show.
 Members of the greater community, families, staff and residents were invited to eat, drink and browse photos taken throughout the project.
 Several guests commented on how impressed they were with the work.

 Photovoice is known for giving a voice to people who may otherwise struggle with verbal communication.
 For this group, it also provided the artists with a sense of pride in seeing their name attached to their work.
 I asked one resident how it made her feel and she said, with a big smile, “It feels good.”
 Completing this project with our residents really reminded me that passion and creativity have no age limit and can transcend beyond the perceived limitations of Alzheimer’s disease.

-Audrey Cina is the Compass Program Director at Neville Place Assisted Living & Compass Memory Support.
+Audrey Cina has served as the Compass Program Director at Neville Place Assisted Living & Compass Memory Support.
 She has extensive background in programming and counseling and a passion for improving the quality of life for seniors with Alzheimer’s and related dementias.